MaxHalford/maxhalford.github.io/content/blog/skyline-queries.md

 ![durations](/img/blog/skyline-queries/durations.svg)

 I didn't take the time to code any other algorithm but I'm rather satisfied with this for the moment.
 I'm going to open an issue on `pandas` and see if there is any interest to pursue this further.
-One property of the block nested loop algorithm that might have gone unnoticed is that it works for streaming scenarios, and I will thus be adding to [creme](https://github.com/creme-ml/creme) in the upcoming days.
+One property of the block nested loop algorithm that might have gone unnoticed is that it works for streaming scenarios, and I will thus be adding an implementation to [creme](https://github.com/creme-ml/creme) in the upcoming days.

 I hope you enjoyed the read.
 Feel free to get in touch if anything bugs you or if you know any better algorithm.